rkuma183/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

    Maven allows use of a central maven repository.

-   With Maven, after downloading a project, to build, run:
+   The <strong>pom.xml</strong> (Project Object Model) file describes project dependencies which Maven resolves by downloading them.

+0. The vast majority of Maven-built projects can be built with this command:

    <tt><strong>
-   mvn install
+   mvn clean install
    </strong></tt>

-   Maven looks at <strong>pom.xml</strong> (Project Object Model) files that describes project dependencies.
+   The "clean" cleans out results from the prior build before starting with install.

    Maven enforces a standard naming convention for artifacts defined using groupId, artifactId, and version.